 What is a pathway plan?

-A Pathway Plan is a document that you will complete with your social worker or PA between the ages of 16-21.
-Your Pathway Plan will set out your needs, your views, any future goals, and what support you will receive.
+A pathway plan is a document that you will complete with your social worker or personal adviser between the ages of 16 and 21.
+Your pathway plan will set out your needs, your views, any future goals, and what support you will receive.

-Your PA is responsible for ensuring you have a relevant, up-to-date Pathway Plan which considers your current needs and what needs to happen to aid your transition into adulthood and independent living.
-The plan needs to be clear, include your goals and how these will be achieved, by whom, and by when – these will then be reviewed at least every 6 months until you are 20 years old.
+Your PA is responsible for ensuring you have a relevant, up-to-date pathway plan which considers your current needs and what needs to happen to aid your transition into adulthood and independent living.
+The plan needs to be clear, include your goals and how these will be achieved, by whom, and by when – these will then be reviewed at least every six months until you are 20 years old.
 The plan is reviewed annually from your 21st birthday.